ultradian/wikidump_clean/README.md

 Other common templates include the [IPA template](https://en.wikipedia.org/wiki/Template:IPA), the [Lang template](https://en.wikipedia.org/wiki/Template:Lang), and the ubiquitous [Infobox](https://en.wikipedia.org/wiki/Help:Infobox).

+If you want a comprehensive summary, look at the [Wikipedia Manual of Style](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style).

 ## Data File
 Getting back to our `enwiki-20080312-pages-articles.xml.bz2`data file now, a quick examination shows that it has:
 * 16.14 GB filesize